Fyter Fest (2019)

-The 2019 Fyter Fest was a professional wrestling special event produced by All Elite Wrestling (AEW) in co-sponsorship with Community Effort Orlando (CEO).
-It was the inaugural Fyter Fest and took place on Saturday, June 29, 2019, at Ocean Center in Daytona Beach, Florida, alongside that year's CEO fighting game event.
+The 2019 Fyter Fest was a professional wrestling livestreaming event produced by All Elite Wrestling (AEW) in co-sponsorship with Community Effort Orlando (CEO).
+It was the inaugural Fyter Fest and took place on June 29, 2019, at the Ocean Center in Daytona Beach, Florida, alongside that year's CEO fighting game event.
 The name, slogan, and logo of the event parodied the fraudulent Fyre Festival.
 The event was livestreamed for free on B/R Live in North America and was available through pay-per-view internationally.
 It was CEO's second professional wrestling event at the Ocean Center, following the previous year's CEOxNJPW: When Worlds Collide, which was in co-sponsorship with New Japan Pro-Wrestling (NJPW).

 The card comprised nine matches, including three on the Buy In pre-show.
 In the main event, Jon Moxley defeated Joey Janela in an unsanctioned match.
 In other prominent matches, The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) defeated the Lucha Brothers (Pentagón Jr. and Rey Fénix) and Laredo Kid in a six-man tag team match, and Cody vs. Darby Allin ended in a time limit draw.